olebole/irafdoc/doc/system.directory.rst

   <p>
   The <b>directory</b> task lists or prints information describing some subset of the files in a directory or directories.
 If no name template is given,
-  <tt>"."</tt> is assumed, i.e., all files in the current directory are listed.
+  <span style="font-family: monospace;">"."</span> is assumed, i.e., all files in the current directory are listed.
   </p>
   <p>
   The long format listing gives a file type string, followed by